-Conflicting reports on status of man accused of killing wife
+Man accused of killing estranged wife in critical condition

 FARMINGTON, Conn.
-(AP) - A Connecticut man charged with murdering his estranged and missing wife attempted suicide Tuesday, according to multiple reports.
-There were conflicting reports about whether he survived.
+(AP) - A Connecticut man charged with murdering his estranged and missing wife was rushed to the hospital and is in critical condition Tuesday after being found him in his garage with signs of distress.

-A dispatcher from the Farmington police said officers had responded to Fotis Dulos‘ home but could not give any other information.
-Multiple news outlets, citing unnamed sources, reported that Dulos was found dead at the home.
-Attorney Norm Pattis initially confirmed the death to media, but later retracted that.

-“I am told Mr. Dulos is en route to the hospital with a pulse,” he said in a statement.
+Fotis Dulos was discovered when officers went to his house for a well-being check because he was late for a bond hearing in the case accusing him of murdering Jennifer Dulos, Farmington Police Lt.
+Tim McKenzie told reporters.
+He is being treated for carbon monoxide poisoning.

+Officers converged on Dulos’ stately home in Farmington on Tuesday, and confusion ensued because Dulos’ attorney, Norm Pattis, and others initially said that he was dead.
+Pattis later said he was told his client had a pulse.

 Aerial footage of Dulos’ home showed officials erecting tents in the driveway, while several people milled about.

-Note: This story was first published on Jan.
-28, 2020.
-It was updated on Jan.
-28, 2020, to reflect early conflicting reports about whether Fotis Dulos had died.